Koninklijke Ahold Delhaize N.V. – Annual report – 31 December 2019

 Tops may be contingently liable to landlords under 186 leases assigned in connection with the divestment of the Tops’ Wilson Farms and Sugarcreek convenience stores in 2005, in the event of a future default by the tenant under such leases.
 In addition, Ahold Delhaize may be contingently liable to landlords under the guarantees of 77 of these leases in the same event.

 Prior to Ahold Delhaize’s divestment of Tops in 2007, Tops closed all of its locations in northeast Ohio before year-end 2006.
-As of December 30, 2018, 33 of the total 55 closed locations in northeast Ohio have been divested or are now subleased or partially subleased.
+As of December 29, 2019, 32 of the total 55 closed locations in northeast Ohio have been divested or are now subleased or partially subleased.
 An additional 19 leases have been terminated.
-Three stores continue to be marketed.
+Four stores continue to be marketed.
 Ahold Delhaize may be contingently liable to landlords under guarantees of 13 of these leases in the event of a future default by the tenant under the leases.
-If Ahold Delhaize is able to assign the leases for the remaining northeast Ohio stores, then, pursuant to applicable law, Ahold Delhaize may also be contingently liable to landlords under guarantees of certain of the remaining leases in the event of a future default by the tenant under the leases.

 Lease guarantees related to BI-LO / Bruno’s divestment